Sigrid de Lima: Biography

 She was born in New York City on 4 December 1921.
 She was the only child of Agnes de Lima, a writer on education, and Andrew Lang.
 She grew up in New York City, Mexico, and Palo Alto, California.
 She received her B.A. from Barnard College in 1942 and her M.S. in journalism from Columbia University in 1944.
 After college, she worked for the United Press and as a freelance journalist until she began writing fiction full-time in 1948, studying in Hiram Hadyn's writer's workshop at the New School of Social Research.

 Her first novel, The Captain's Beach, was published by Charles Scribner's Sons in 1950, and told the story of the residents of a rooming house near New York City's waterfront.
 Although Nelson Algren called it, "a very real achievement in tenderness, in understanding, and in earnestness," the New Yorker's reviewer considered the writing "painfully studied and even windy."
-Looking back at the novel nearly 50 years later, in her obituary in the Independent, Christopher Hawtree described it as "the work of somebody who, simultaneously, can write and yet can't."
+Looking back at the novel nearly 50 years later, in her obituary in the The Independent, Christopher Hawtree described it as "the work of somebody who, simultaneously, can write and yet can't."

-Her second novel, The Swift Cloud (Scribners, 1952), was about a man falsely accused of murdering his mentally retarded son.
+Her second novel, The Swift Cloud (Scribners, 1952), was about a man falsely accused of murdering his intellectually disabled son.
 She was awarded the 1953 Prix de Rome fellowship in literature and studied at the American Academy in Rome, where she met and married Stephen Greene, an American artist.
 They returned to the U. S. in 1954.